 Vaccinations and adalimumab

 Immunisation status should be reviewed prior to starting adalimumab.
 If necessary, vaccines should be updated prior to treatment.
 Annual influenza vaccination is recommended.

 As they may induce illness in immunodeficient individuals, live vaccines should not be used during treatment with adalimumab.
-Currently available live attenuated viral vaccines include measles, mumps, rubella, varicella, yellow fever, influenza (intranasal vaccine) and oral polio vaccine.
+Currently, the available live attenuated viral vaccines include measles, mumps, rubella, varicella, yellow fever, influenza (intranasal vaccine) and the oral polio vaccine.
 Live attenuated bacterial vaccines include BCG and oral typhoid vaccine.

 Because adalimumab works by selectively targeting TNF, theoretically it should not have much effect on the rest of the body's immune system.
 However, caution must be taken when considering its use in patients prone to infections or in those with active chronic or recurrent infections.
-It is wise to avoid concurrent treatment with corticosteroids, azathioprine or ciclosporin as the combination increases the risk of infection.
+Concurrent treatment with corticosteroids, azathioprine or ciclosporin increases the risk of infection.
 Infection can be due to bacterial, mycobacterial, invasive fungal (disseminated or extrapulmonary histoplasmosis, aspergillosis, coccidioidomycosis) viral, parasitic, or other opportunistic infectious agents.

 Adalimumab should also be used with caution in the following situations:

 - Congestive heart failure: it should not be used by patients with moderate or severe heart failure

 - Pre-existing or recent-onset CNS demyelinating disorders (eg, multiple sclerosis)

 - Patients with skin cancer or at high risk of skin cancer

 - Patients with a history of cancer